mayerxc/Simon-Game/README.txt

+Simon Game
+App created by Chris Mayer

+Tech used:
+Jquery
+bootstrap
+javascript

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/mayerxc/pen/WGavko.
+Also found at this link: https://codepen.io/mayerxc/pen/WGavko.